 Alumni & Connections

-Alumni of the Social Enterprise Program are an invaluable resource for MBA students and for one another.
-They participate in conferences, serve as mentors for the Nonprofit Board Leadership Program, provide career advice and mentoring to students, serve as guest speakers in courses, help source pro bono consulting projects, participate in research projects with faculty, attend the Social Enterprise Program's Annual Reception, and participate in student club lunch time and evening speaker and social events.
+Alumni of the Tamer Center for Social Enterprise are an invaluable resource for MBA students and for one another.
+They participate in conferences, serve as mentors for the Nonprofit Board Leadership Program, provide career advice and mentoring to students, serve as guest speakers in courses, help source pro bono consulting projects, participate in research projects with faculty, attend the Tamer Center for Social Enterprise's Annual Reception, and participate in student club lunch time and evening speaker and social events.

-Both the Social Enterprise Program and the student clubs welcome alumni and practitioner involvement in initiatives at the School.
+Both the Tamer Center for Social Enterprise and the student clubs welcome alumni and practitioner involvement in initiatives at the School.
 To get involved please join our e-mail list or contact us.
 Columbia Business School alumni who would like to be invited alumni events can update their contact details, interests and email list subscriptions in BANC online.

 Founder and CEO

 Lending money to entrepreneurs whose endeavors are too large to receive microfinance loans but too small and risky to receive funding from traditional banks.

 Hiring unemployed residents of financially underserved communities to install solar and energy-efficient technology for small businesses, nonprofits, and affordable housing.

 Leveraging crowdfunding technology to reduce preventable maternal and neonatal deaths and disability.

 View the Tamer Center for Social Enterprise brochure, Empowering Leaders to Change the World